 Obituary of Vera Alice Doris Verbeek

 There were some young people that John and Vera came to know by happenstance.
-They were in Canada on work visas or expanding their education from Australia, New Zealand, Japan, France, and Germany and worked for local ranchers.
-They became friends with John and Vera.
-These fine young people were considered family and enjoyed meals and sharing stories back and forth.
-Correspondence was always enjoyed.
+They were in Canada on work visas, travelling, or expanding their education from various countries including Australia, New Zealand, Japan, France, and Germany.
+They became close to John and Vera.
+These fine young people were considered family and enjoyed meals at the Verbeek home and sharing stories back and forth.
+Correspondence was always enjoyed and appreciated.

-Vera Verbeek experienced a series of strokes in 2022.
+She is predeceased by her parents Irene and Melville Howie and son John.
+Vera experienced a series of strokes in 2022.
 She passed away quietly at the Hanna Hospital on March 4, 2023.